nuitrcs/Next-steps-in-R/README.md

 # Zoom Recordings
 Please sign in to your Northwestern Zoom account in order to view the recordings.
 These are password-protected and only registered participants of the workshop will have access.
 Recordings are only available for 30 days from the listed date.
+If you would like to access a particular recording after the 30-day period, please email us or fill out our [consult request form](bit.ly/rcdsconsult).

 * [Oct 10, 2023 Recording - RStudio projects](https://northwestern.zoom.us/rec/share/SeD8nm18OytDo9juEq33CT0sQTBpjVXtwKQZNNPUJb7T27zvrHPFflcX4qKTmgb_.VL2VZLZi0BrjUHCE)
 * [Oct 17, 2023 Recording - Git in RStudio](https://northwestern.zoom.us/rec/share/rr1xH9zds4y3y1usXz9l0Ml0oZx0qJFhqMYkkDmiY_O0_xGIsZZObDWD5VCrJA8P.lpgKkk9OQetJsgYp)